arku22/bday_reminder/README.md

 * git 2.36.1
 * Pycharm 2022

-For a more detailed list of python libraries used refer to the `requirements.txt` file in the working directory.
+For a more detailed list of python libraries used refer to the `environment.yml` file in the working directory.

 ---